-Asi, Duli PG Dip Community Counselling; BTh; DipTheol; Adv.Certificate in Basic Counselling; Cert.PETT Clerical
+Asi, Duli PGDipCommCounselling; BTh; DipTheol; Cert.PETT Clerical

 Associate Dean, Port Moresby Campus

 Duli comes from Central Province.
 He worked in the banking industry before he came to know the Lord in 1986.
 He first came to CLTC Banz campus as a student in 1989 and completed Diploma of Theology in 1992.
 He served with the Baptist Union of Papua New Guinea as the Principal of the Baptist Theological College for 3 years 1999-2001 before returning to do BTh in 2002-2003.
 He has served in the Baptist churches in Port Moresby and Lae in children's and youth ministries, evangelism and counselling.
 He has also engaged in chaplaincy for Evangelical Alliance students at University of Technology.
 In 2009 he was awarded a one year Australian Development Scholarship and graduated with a Post Graduate Diploma in Community Counselling from the University of Canberra, Australia.
 He has taught at CLTC's Port Moresby and Lae campuses as adjunct faculty and joined the faculty at Banz in 2011.
 Duli is a part time Master of Theology student.